 THE WOODLANDS, Texas – Living in limbo is a continued in-depth series by KPRC 2 that delves into the challenges faced by hundreds of thousands of Indian women in the United States who stand to lose work authorization if President Donald Trump’s administration changes one rule.
+This series was made possible by a fellowship grant from the South Asian Journalists Association’s SAJA Reporting Fellowship Program.
 Read the full series here.

 At the end of 2013, Saisha Mehta moved to Houston to be with Kabir.
 The couple had spent two years in a long-distance relationship while Kabir finished his Master’s degree in Alaska and Saisha worked in India.

 When Kabir got a job in Houston after graduation, the pair decided it was time to start their lives together.
 Saisha, then 29, left her established career behind to marry the love of her life and move to Houston to be with him.

 Their immigration woes began, like most others in their situation, when Kabir was hired at an American company on an H-1B visa.
 His new bride had no choice but to apply for the dependent H-4 visa so they could be together.

 “When I got married, I already had six years of media planning experience and an MBA,” Saisha said.
 “But when I came here, there was nothing I could do.”